Duchess Meghan’s Pregnancy Causes Doulas To Trend

 — Jenny Lord (@midwifeandlife) April 27, 2019

-According to a study by NPR, doulas have played a role in reducing the number of C-sections and the preterm births.
+According to a study by NPR, doulas have played a role in reducing the number of C-sections and preterm births.